dagu-org/dagu/README.md

 ## Scheduler

-To run DAGs automatically, you need to run `dagu scheduler` process on your system.
+To run DAGs automatically, you need to run the `dagu scheduler` process on your system.

 ### Execution Schedule